How to Choose an IVF Program

 IVF treatments can be more complicated for those with medical conditions, which can impact a woman’s fertility.
 Such patients typically require a hospital-based program as opposed to a freestanding clinic.

-"Egg retrievals in medically complicated patients, for example, require coordination of care between fertilty specialists, anesthesiologists, nurses and often other health care professionals," says Dr. Hornstein.
+"Egg retrievals in medically-complicated patients, for example, require coordination of care between fertility specialists, anesthesiologists, nurses and often other health care professionals," says Dr. Hornstein.

 The advantage of a hospital-based program is that it can provide comprehensive services as well as consultations with experts such as a high-risk obstetrician.
 In addition, hospital-based programs are often involved in research and teaching, which means they can usually offer patients the latest technologies and treatments.

-Some hospital-based programs, such as BWH’s in vitro fertilization program, also offer counseling, support groups and alternative treatment options (e.g., acupuncture).
+Some hospital-based programs, such as the in vitro fertilization program at BWH, also offer counseling, support groups and alternative treatment options (e.g., acupuncture).

 Finding the Right Infertility Specialist